JonMS95/C_Severity_Log/README.md

 ## To do <a id="to-do"></a> ☑️
-- [ ] Fix known bug: format string may include unused formaters without causing any issue, while they should
+- [ ] Fix known bug: format string may include unused formatters without causing any issue, while they should.

 ## Related Documents <a id="related-documents"></a> 🗄️